rkmd77/Propellerhead_CustomerInfo/README.md

 ### To Run the Backend (express + mongodb)

-First you will need to install 'mongodb' on your operation system
+First you will need to download and install [MongoDB](https://www.mongodb.com/download-center#community) on your operation system

 ``` sh
 # At the express_server path